B1Dobbs/b2b_d2d/README.md

 ```
 b2b_d2d \
   |---api_app \	        - Application for the API
   |---b2b \             - Settings for the whole project
   |---b2b_app\		- Application for B2B Interface
-    |---static \		    - Folder for css
+    |---static 		- Folder for css
     |---templates \	- Folder for templates
+    	|---company \ 	- CRUD templates for a company
+	|---user \ 	- CRUD templates for user
+    |---checkmate_test.py - Simple test to test checkmate
+  |---templates \ 	- Templates for django.auth
 ```